Fernand-Mouassom/stochastic-cloudcover-calibration-MODIS-ERA5/README.md

 This repository contains the code and data used in the paper:
-**"Clouds of steel: The ferromagnetic behaviour of low clouds over the Gulf of Guinea"** *Nyuydini Mohammed Kiven, Fernand L. Mouassom, Elsa Cardoso-Bihlo, Alex Bihlo and Boualem Khouider, npj Climate and Atmospheric Science, 2025*
+**"Clouds of steel: The ferromagnetic behaviour of low clouds over the Gulf of Guinea"** *Boualem Khouide, Nyuydini Mohammed Kiven, Fernand L. Mouassom, Elsa Cardoso-Bihlo and Alex Bihlo, npj Climate and Atmospheric Science, 2025*

 If you find meaningful errors in the code or have questions, please contact Fernand L. Mouassom